Monday, 13 April 2026

 But, before I get into the Lisbon part of THIS trip, let me share a funny anecdote from the last time I was in town.
 This is the one about the time, three decades ago, when I was younger and stupider and made a big, bold pass at a beautiful woman.
 Right here in Lisbon.
 Actually right here off the coast of Lisbon, on the Rio Tagus, at a party on a US warship, the USS Guam (LPH-9), in the summer of 1996.

-We were at the end of a deployment which had taken us into the Med and entailed visits to Naples (pizza, pasta, and a Sasquatch sighting), Trieste (we played drinking games with the angelic chaplain and had to carry him back to the ship), and Malta (we ate rabbit and searched for a local milk stout named Lacto).
-I also led a visit to the Russian carrier, FADM Kuznetsov, as part of that trip, but that is a too long a story and shall be told another day.
-But it was peppered with hilarity, ribald toasts, and an fighter pilot transfixed by an underdressed woman on a Zippo lighter.
+We were at the end of a deployment which had taken us into the Med and entailed visits to Naples (pizza, pasta, and a Sasquatch sighting), Trieste (we played drinking games with the angelic chaplain and had to carry him back to the ship), and Malta (we ate rabbit and searched for a local milk stout called Lacto).
+I also led a visit to the Russian carrier, FADM Kuznetsov, as part of that trip, but that is too long a story and shall be told another day.
+But it was peppered with hilarity, ribald toasts, and a fighter pilot transfixed by an underdressed woman on a Zippo lighter.
 All this happened within the first 2 ½ months or so, then we were sent down to Liberia which was in the midst of yet another uprising.
 So the Navy, partnered with our USMC brethren, had to evacuate diplomats from Liberia, lest they die.

 So we did that.
 We were down there off West Africa sailing around in boxes in the East Atlantic for about 3 months while our Marines were saving the day in the capital, Monrovia.
 When we were finally ordered to come home the government asked us to stop by Lisbon and have a party.
 Specifically, we were tasked to host a 4th of July party for Portuguese politicians and international diplomats.
 We received special dispensation to serve alcohol on the ship, so the Supply Officer set up a bar on the flight deck.
 There were banners, flags, flowers, lanterns, and other decorative delights festooned around the party area.